NYU Amateur Radio Club News,

 For those of you who haven't seen the club's home page on

 the world-wide-web, please visit

 http://nyuarc.home.att.net We have added and updated some

-general information about the club status, and updated the "virtual museum"
+general information about the club status, plus the "virtual museum"

 Once again, we want everyone to know that we are still

-seeking additional pictures or commentary to be added to the site.
+seeking additional pictures or commentary to be added to the page.
 If

 you come across anything in your archives, let us know.
 If you would

 like to send us any papers or photos, we can scan them electronically and